 We just had a flurry of guests visiting us in Mexico.
 Our friends are wonderful and it’s fun to share our love of Baja with them.
 What ends up being hard for me is the consecutive days of eating out.
 Dining out is festive and offers a plan for the evening but truth be told, I’d rather eat at home.
 I have noticed that cooking for guests is tricky.
 Some feel guilty as if they are putting you out, others want the full Cabo experience of dining on the beach.
 Who could blame them?

 I haven’t ventured much into the world of papayas.
 Mainly because the smell can be off-putting.
-But here in Mexico they are plentiful and their health virtues make them hard to ignore.
-I’ve made several papaya smoothies before but tossing in the peppery seeds kicked this one up a notch.
+But in Mexico they are plentiful and their health virtues make them difficult to ignore.
+I’ve made several papaya smoothies in the past but tossing in the peppery seeds…………really takes it up a notch.

 “An apple a day keeps the doctor away” is a phrase we’ve all heard before.
 In the past, I didn’t care for apples.
 I’d much rather eat a juicy peach or velvety mango.
 But now, I crave this fruit/seed combo and can’t help but eat an apple a day.
 It’s my favorite breakfast.